rahultanon7/Course-Website/README.md

 # course-website

+A Spring MVC application to manage courses for the college website aimed to provide recommendations to students on course selection.

 The Project has 2 modules 1 - Show all Courses - index.htm 2 - Add Courses - loginPage.htm Add Courses module can only be accesed only after authentication

 MVC Framework has been followed